jasonwcfan/chronicink-dashboard-v2/README.md

 `mongoimport --db meteor --collection artist --file artist.json --jsonArray`

-Add this object as a collection into your `studio` collection:
+Add this object as a document into your `studio` collection:

 ```
 {